Contact, Location and Hours

-Residents that live in unincorporated Kane County may have an Elburn mailing address, however the Elburn Police only have jurisdiction whithin the incorporated boundary limits of the Village of Elburn.
+Residents that live in unincorporated Kane County may have an Elburn mailing address, however, the Elburn Police only have jurisdiction within the incorporated boundary limits of the Village of Elburn.

 If you are in an unincorporated location, the Kane County Sheriff’s Police will respond to assist you.
 Calling 9-1-1 will have the proper jurisdiction dispatched.